weweb-assets/ww-openstreetmap-leaflet/AI.md

 These mappings must match the structure of your data objects in the bound variables.

-## ⚠️ CRITICAL: EXACT PROPERTY MATCHING REQUIRED

-**EXTREMELY IMPORTANT:** There is a strict 1:1 relationship between field mappings and data properties.
-For every field mapping you define, the EXACT corresponding property MUST EXIST in your variable data objects.

-For example:

-- If you define `circles_colorField: "['color']"`, then EVERY object in your circles variable MUST have a `color` property
-- If you define `markers_tooltipContentField: "['tooltipContent']"`, then EVERY object in your markers variable MUST have a `tooltipContent` property

-**This is non-negotiable.** If any mapped property is missing from your data objects, the map elements will NOT display.
-The component performs strict property lookups and will fail silently if properties are missing.

-When generating data for this component, you MUST ensure that:

-1. Every field mapping has a corresponding property in your data objects
-2. Property names match EXACTLY (case-sensitive)
-3. All required properties are included in EVERY object in your data arrays

-**No exceptions are possible.** The component will not display elements with missing properties.

 ## Data Structure Requirements

 For each map element type, your variable data must follow these structures: